 |Detect people||Uses the Matlab detectPeopleACF routine, described below.
 Less effective than Face detection.|

-The display is controlled by buttons below the image.
-You can choose between a visual display of the Input or processed image or a calculated display (an analysis comparing the input and processed images).
+The display is controlled by buttons below the image or by the Analysis dropdown menu.
+You can choose between a visual display of the Input or Processed image or a calculated display (an analysis comparing the input and processed images).

 The View input button on the left, just below the image, toggles between View input (when the processed image is selected) and View processed (when the input image is selected).
 This enables rapid visual comparison of the two images.
 The zoom setting is preserved when you switch images.
 The View input/processed button performs the same functions as the Input and Processed buttons in the Analysis and View area.
 The other buttons in this area display calculated results.